Monty Bennett: Career

+Real estate career

 In 1989, Bennett co-founded and joined Remington Hotels, a hotel company co-owned by his father.
 He grew the business from six hotels to over 130 by 2020, including Braemar real estate investment trust which operates 13 resort properties.
 He was CEO of Braemar Hotels & Resorts until 2016 and since 2013 has remained its chairman.
 He is also the founder of Ashford, a company that advises both Braemar Hotels & Resorts and Ashford Hospitality Trust, two publicly traded real estate investment trusts.
 Bennett was the CEO of Ashford Hospitality Trust from its founding until 2017, and he remains the firm's chairman.

 In 2020, a number of large companies were criticized for receiving funds distributed through the Paycheck Protection Program (PPP).
 Bennett's Ashford company received $56 million, the largest such distribution.
-The money was returned after the company received backlash.
-Ashford laid off or furloughed 95% of its 7,000 workers by late March 2020.
+Ashford announced in May 2020 that it would return the money after the company received backlash.
+Ashford had laid off or furloughed 95% of its 7,000 workers by late March 2020.
 Bennett forfeited 25% of his 2019 earned bonus, took a 20% cut in salary which he later took in stock only.

-During this period, Ashford Trust designated 25 properties as "lodging for first responders, healthcare workers, and others affected by the pandemic".
+Bennett remained chairman of the board of Ashford Hospitality Trust after an attempt to replace him in 2024 by activist investor Blackwells Capital.
+He did not receive enough votes to be re-elected to the board at the company's annual shareholder meeting.
+The remaining board members followed the recommendation of the board's nominating and corporate governance committed and declined to accept Bennett's resignation.

+Publishing career

+In 2021, Bennett became the publisher of the Dallas Express, a conservative news website launched by him in Dallas, Texas.
+It is unrelated to the African-American Dallas newspaper of the same name that published from 1892 to 1970.
+In October 2020, The New York Times reported that Bennett had pitched a media network called Metric Media run by Brian Timpone to publish articles about topics ranging from COVID-19 stimulus legislation to U.S.–China policy.
+Bennett announced his acquisition of the Dallas Express in February 2021.
+That year, Bennett sued The Dallas Weekly, alleging libel over its unfavorable descriptions of the new Dallas Express, and prevailed at trial, although the case was dismissed on appeal in 2022 in Monacelli v.
+Bennett.